Primary/Bristol: St Ursula's E-ACT Academy

 Peter Liversidge, performance.
 Image courtesy of Foreground.

-St Ursula's E-ACT Academy is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/2023.
+St Ursula's E-ACT Academy is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development London based artist Peter Liversidge has been commissioned by Foreground to develop a new permanent artwork for the school.

 No single category or definition can successfully describe Peter Liversidge’s diverse practice which includes work in almost every conceivable medium: drawing, film, performance, photography, installations, books and multiples.

 The subjects of his work can seem equally diverse but all begin at the artist’s kitchen table with Liversidge sitting alone writing proposals on an old manual typewriter – ideas for potential performances and artworks conceived of in response to different places.
 Some of these proposals are realised, many are not, but all are united by an underlying streak of dark, absurdist humour and a gently persistent questioning of the world around us.

 Commissioned by Foreground as part of Bristol City Council’s Primary Capital Programme of artist commissions for Primary schools, Peter Liversidge will make a new work for St Ursula’s E-ACT Academy in 2017.

 Often generating a series of proposals for a specific place rather than a single work, Liversidge will investigate the history, physicality and community of St Ursula’s to create ideas for works that will vary from physical additions to the school to performances and actions for the school community to enact.
 Liversidge is particularly interested in the structures and rituals of the school calendar and will draw directly on these and collaboration with the pupils in formulating his proposals.